elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/callbacks.md

 ---

-### Explain the function and syntax of the async function in JavaScript.
+### Explain the function and syntax of the async function in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An async function is a function declared with the async keyword, and the await keyword is permitted within them.
-The async and await keywords enable asynchronous, promise-based behavior, avoiding the need to explicitly configure promise chains.
-Async functions may also be defined as expressions.
+  <div><strong>Interview Response:</strong> An async function is a function declared with the async keyword, and the await keyword gets permitted within them.
+The async and await keywords enable asynchronous, promise-based behavior, avoiding the need to configure promise chains explicitly.
+Async functions may also get defined as expressions.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />